MRDGH2821/echo360/README.md

   --setup-credentials   Open a chrome instance to expose an ability for user
-                        to log into any website to obtain credentials needed before proceeding. (implies using chrome-driver) --download-phantomjs-binary
+                        to log into any website to obtain credentials needed before proceeding. (implies using chrome-driver) --persistent-session, -P
+                        Starts a persistent session (helps to store credentials).
+Session uses
+                        '_browser_persistent_session' folder, and currently
+                        only supports chrome driver.
+  --download-phantomjs-binary
-                        Force the echo360.py script to download a local binary file for phantomjs (will override system bin) --chrome              Use Chrome Driver instead of phantomjs webdriver.
-You must have chromedriver installed in your PATH.
+                        Force the echo360.py script to download a local binary file for phantomjs (will override system bin) --stealth             Use Stealth Chrome Driver to bypass some bot detection (e.g. useful for FIDO).
+  --chrome              Use Chrome Driver instead of phantomjs webdriver.
+You
+                        must have chromedriver installed in your PATH.
   --firefox             Use Firefox Driver instead of phantomjs webdriver.
 You
                         must have geckodriver installed in your PATH.
+  --echo360cloud        Treat the given hostname as echo360 cloud platform.
   --interactive, -i     Interactively pick the lectures you want, instead of
                         download all (default) or based on dates .
   --alternative_feeds, -a
                         Download first two video feeds.
 Since some university have multiple video feeds, with this option on the downloader will also try to download the second video, which could be the alternative feed.
 Might only work on some 'echo360.org' hosts.
   --debug               Enable extensive logging.
   --auto                Only effective for 'echo360.org' host.
 When set, this
                         script will attempts to automatically redirects after